 CLV (Customer Lifetime Value): represents the total amount of money a customer is expected to spend in your store during their lifetime.

-Revenue: Total revenue registered by edrone.
+Revenue: Total revenue registered by edrone from the shop

 AOV (Average Order Value): Average value of all orders placed.
-AOV = Revenue / number of orders.
+AOV = Revenue/number of orders.

 Since they are updated daily and have a fixed time frame, cards cannot be filtered.